paulsur/DNCourse/index.md

 published: true
 ---

 Home Page of the Digital Nomad Course for CS6460.
-This will include an introduction to the course in the final version.
 For now, below are the milestone videos:

 #### Milestone 2